hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### Unfreeze
-Enables transfer of a stable coin to/from an account.
+Enables transfer of a stablecoin to/from an account.
 The operating account must have the freeze role.

 **Spec:**